pryv/dev-site/source/faq-api.md

 Accesses are not systematically set with an expiry date.
 The optional field `expireAfter` of an [Access token](https://api.pryv.com/reference/#access) allows you to set an expiry date for the token if you want to.
 It is important to bear in mind that if a token expires, you will need to keep a “master token” to be able to generate new ones.

-If you are concerned with the security of the accesses, we provide you with monitoring tools to detect fraudulent use of tokens [here](https://api.pryv.com/reference/#audit).
+If you are concerned with the security of the access, we provide you with monitoring tools to detect fraudulent use of tokens [here](https://api.pryv.com/reference/#audit).

 ### How can I access Pryv.io resources from another app?